-I’m so excited to have Colleen back today sharing her DIY Copper Foiled Photo Mat.
+This DIY craft tutorial is easy for many ages!
+DIY Copper Foiled Photo Mat.
 This reminds me of this Copper Wire Photo Display too!
 We love copper!
+DIY home decor always adds a personal touch that can’t be found in store-bought decor.

 DIY Copper Foiled Photo Mat

 Hello Today’s Creative Life readers!
 It’s been a while, but I am SO excited to be back today to share this simple DIY Copper Foiled Photo Mat with you all.
-This baby is hand lettered, foiled, and the most perfect custom gift.
+This baby is hand-lettered, foiled, and the most perfect custom gift.
 Best of all, it’s really simple to pull off (no foiling machines required!).
-I’m Colleen, the DIY and lettering blogger behind Lemon Thistle where I share rad DIY, home decor, hand lettered printables, and gifts (all on a budget!).
+I’m the DIY and lettering blogger behind Lemon Thistle where I share rad DIY, home decor, hand-lettered printables, and gifts (all on a budget!).

 Adding hand lettering to basic home staples is one of my favourite ways to turn budget friendly items into stylish pieces full of personality.
 Especially when they’re foiled in copper!
 This DIY took less than 10 minutes thanks to some practiced freehand lettering.
 Learning brush lettering is one of the best things I did for my DIY but also for a hobby.
 It’s so much fun to play with and being able to spend 10 minutes making a photo frame a personalized gift?
 It’s definitely my fave.
 Today I’m going to share the how-to for getting copper foiled designs with NO fancy machine and then I’ve got a free printable practice sheet so you can letter your own!